vmware-tanzu/velero/site/content/docs/main/api-types/schedule.md

                 # How long to wait for the command to finish executing.
 Defaults to 30 seconds.
 Optional.
                 timeout: 10s
           # An array of hooks to run after all custom actions and additional items have been
           # processed.
-Currently only "exec" hooks are supported.
+Only "exec" hooks are supported.
           post:
             # Same content as pre above.
 status: